N-Methyltryptamine: Pharmacodynamics

 NMT is known to act as a potent serotonin 5-HT_{2A} receptor full agonist.
 It has been reported to be inactive in activating the β-arrestin2 pathway of the receptor and hence appears to be a biased agonist of the serotonin 5-HT_{2A} receptor.
-The drug is not an agonist of the serotonin 5-HT_{1A} receptor.
+The drug does not seem to be an agonist of the serotonin 5-HT_{1A} receptor.
+On the other hand, it is also a serotonin receptor agonist in the rat uterus and stomach strip.

 In addition to its serotonin 5-HT_{2A} receptor agonism, NMT is a potent serotonin releasing agent.
-It also releases dopamine and norepinephrine much more weakly (14- and 33-fold less than for serotonin, respectively).
+It also releases dopamine and norepinephrine, though much more weakly (14- and 33-fold less than for serotonin, respectively).

 NMT has also been evaluated for binding affinity at the sigma σ_{1} and sigma σ_{2} receptors.
 It's affinity towards both sigma receptors is intermediate between the unmethylated tryptamine and the fully dimethylated DMT.

 Pharmacokinetics

 NMT undergoes oxidative deamination by monoamine oxidase (MAO), particularly MAO-A, which preferentially metabolizes serotonin and tryptamine derivatives.
 The intermediate methylation state of NMT makes it a substrate for further N-methylation to DMT by amine N-methyltransferase (INMT).